Tara Brown: Nine Network

-In 2001, she became a reporter on the Nine Network's 60 Minutes programme.
+In 2001, she became a reporter on the Nine Network's 60 Minutes.
 The first person Brown ever interviewed on 60 Minutes was Mel Gibson.

 Brown was previously a fill-in presenter for Nine Sunday AM News.

 In April 2016, Brown and eight other people (including three other staff members of the Nine Network, David Ballment, Stephen Rice, and Ben Williamson) were arrested on allegations of child abduction in Lebanon.
 Lebanese judicial sources told The Guardian that the group were to be charged with "armed abduction, purveying threats and physical harm" - crimes which carry sentences of twenty years' imprisonment with hard labour.
 She was released from custody only after the Nine Network paid a substantial money settlement to the father of the children, the subject of the attempted abduction.

 Personal life

 Brown was married to TV producer John McAvoy from 2000 until their divorce in 2017.
 She has two sons, born in 2008 and 2010.